 I’ve tried weekly and monthly meal plans, and in different seasons, I use different menu planning techniques.

-However, in busy seasons, I’ve found that monthly meal planning is easiest.
+In busy seasons, I’ve found that using a monthly meal planner is easiest.
 It takes less time to set up, maintain, and think about, especially when I’m already pushed to my limits.

 If you’ve been trying to plan your family’s dinner menu, here’s how to set up a monthly meal plan step-by-step!

 To set up your meal plan, create or use a meal planning binder.

 In your kitchen binder, include the following: